ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 * Add a personal public key to the ``~root/.ssh/authorized_keys`` file, then use ``ssh`` for remote access.
-There are different approaches for this (build-time configuration option, modifying pre-built images, customizing a running image) which are described in detail elsewhere.
+There are different approaches for this (build-time configuration option, modifying pre-built images, customizing a running image) which are described in :ref:`authorized-keys`.

 * \*Only in the development image\*: root automatically gets logged in on a local console or serial port.